VladMinzatu/performance-handbook/wc-go/README.md

 More than anything, these results show us how the CPU profiler works.
 A CPU profile samples where the program spends CPU cycles.
 I.e., importantly, that is not wall time that is being reported.

-That explains why the `scanner` version spends 92% of its time doing `Read` syscalls, while the percentages in the other profiles are dominated by the processing of the text data.
+That explains why the `scanner` version spends 92% of its time doing `Read` syscalls (likely successively reading in chunks of 64KB at a time or so), while the percentages in the other profiles are dominated by the processing of the text data.

 In general, a long running system call will likely not even show up in the profile (if there is one or a small number of them), because during that time, the thread is parked and not using CPU cycles.